vishvAsa/notes/power/sustainability/articles/tom_murphy/energy_human-ambitions_finite-planet/3_alternative-energy/13_Solar_Energy.md

 [^64]: 20% of 24 hours corresponds to 4.8 full- sun-equivalent hours per day.

-[^65]: The cost over the ~40 year lifetime of the panels is already competitive with con- ventional means, but when fuel cost is zero, all the cost is up-front, which presents a significant barrier.
+[^65]: The cost over the ~40 year lifetime of the panels is already competitive with conventional means, but when fuel cost is zero, all the cost is up-front, which presents a significant barrier.

 [^66]: ... based on 40 year effort, at which point the first panels need replacing

 [^67]: A subtlety here is that most of the 10 kW Americans use presently is in thermal form (fossil fuels), at ~35% efficiency.
-For non- heating applications that can use electric- ity, solar has an advantage.
+For non- heating applications that can use electricity, solar has an advantage.
 On the other hand, mitigating intermittency via storage requires a larger PV installation by as much as a factor of two.
 For the purposes of a crude estimate, we'll call it even and say that 10 kW per capita from PV would cover the entire demand 100% of the time.

 212